QQxiaoming/quardCRT/README.md

 ## Contributing

 If you have suggestions or ideas for this project, please submit issues and pull requests on GitHub or Gitee.

+If you want to improve/fix the known issues, you can check [TODO](./TODO.md).

 The current project is recommended to use version Qt6.2.0 and above.